sinanbertan/Histopathologic-Cancer-Detection-App/README.md

 The CNN model was trained using the following steps:

-*  Preprocessing the histopathological images using OpenCV.
+*  Preprocessing the histopathological images using CNN.
 * Splitting the dataset into training and validation sets.
 * Defining the CNN architecture using Keras and TensorFlow.
 * Training the model on the training set and validating it on the validation set.